You can make your own World Wide Web page(s) available on the Internet! Just complete these steps:

 - Go to the public_html dir

-- Edit a new file called index.html (emacs is used in this example - use your favorite editor)
+- Edit a new file called index.html (use your preferred editor)

-- Write something like the following in index.html and save it
+- Write something like the following, very simple HTML5, and save it:

 Permissions and access problems

 To let others view your homepage, you have to set permissions on your public_html directory.
 For at better understanding of Unix Permissions read the section permissions

 - First of all start a Terminal window.